MAGistR-bit/FleaMarket/README.md

 I also want to note that to return to the main page, click on the inscription "Flea Market" in the header.

+## Testing
+Tested the Spring Boot application.
+I wrote JUnit tests (see the folder with tests).

 ## FAQ
 1. Packet for query is too large (2285643 > 1048576).